Patron in the City: Matt Conway

 At Patronicity, we believe that passionate individuals can spur change in their communities.
 We recently spoke with Matt Conway to learn more about his passion for community and how he serves as a Patron in the City.

-Since November of 2020, Matt Conway, founder and Executive Director of the RiseUp for Arts, has run 20+ successful crowdfunding campaigns with Patronicity and qualified for close to $150,000 in matching grant funds from the Sustainable CT Community Match Fund to install murals across the state of Connecticut.
-Most recently, Matt and RiseUp for Arts has embarked on the MLK39: Racial Equity Mural Tour, a series of 39 MLK and racial equity themed murals throughout the state symbolizing each year of Martin Luther King’s life.
+Since November 2020, Matt Conway, founder and Executive Director of the RiseUp for Arts, has run 20+ successful crowdfunding campaigns with Patronicity and qualified for close to $150,000 in matching grant funds from the Sustainable CT Community Match Fund to install murals across the state of Connecticut.
+Most recently, Matt and RiseUp for Arts have embarked on the MLK39: Racial Equity Mural Tour, a series of 39 MLK and racial equity-themed murals throughout the state symbolizing each year of Martin Luther King’s life.
 RiseUp for Arts consults with artists, cities, nonprofits, companies, real estate developers, schools, and local community members to make mural and placemaking projects come to life to fulfill their mission “to empower communities to imagine new possibilities through public art and education.”

 At Patronicity, we believe that passionate individuals can spur change in their communities.
 We refer to those individuals as Patrons in the City, dedicating their time, sweat, and tears to building vibrant communities.
 We recently spoke with Matt Conway to learn more about his passion for community and how he serves as a Patron in the City.